Brett Hull: Calgary Flames (1986–1988)

 Choosing to turn professional following his sophomore season, Hull signed a contract with the Calgary Flames and joined the team during the 1986 Stanley Cup Playoffs.
-He made his NHL debut on May 20, 1986, in Game 3 of the Stanley Cup Finals against the Montreal Canadiens.
+He made his NHL debut on May 20, 1986, in game three of the Stanley Cup Final against the Montreal Canadiens.
 His best scoring opportunity came when he hit the post in his first shift of the game.
 He appeared in two games of the Flames' five-game series loss to Montreal.

 The Flames assigned Hull to their American Hockey League (AHL) affiliate, the Moncton Golden Flames, for the majority of the 1986–87 season.
 He scored 50 goals, tying an AHL rookie record, and his 93 points was third-best in the league.
 He won the Dudley "Red" Garrett Memorial Award as the league's Rookie of the Year and was named to the First All-Star Team, earning a brief recall to Calgary during the season.
 He made his regular-season debut on November 13, 1986, against the Hartford Whalers and scored his first NHL goal against Steve Weeks on a breakaway.
 It was the game-winning goal in a 4–3 victory.
 Hull appeared in five regular-season games for the Flames and played in four playoff games, where he scored two goals and added an assist.

 Hull earned a spot on the Flames for the 1987–88 season, though the team continued to work with him on his conditioning.
 He appeared in 52 games for the Flames, scoring 26 goals and 50 points.
 He did not finish the season in Calgary, however.
 On March 7, 1988, Hull was traded with Steve Bozek to the St. Louis Blues for defenseman Rob Ramage and goaltender Rick Wamsley.